TheJoin95/covid19-market-waiting-times/README.md

 - Add nominatim API as a fallback for geocoding **testing**
 - Add geocoding data from geocode API in client localStorage as a cache **in progress**
 - Add history as #5
+- Testing endpoint with redis cache **in progress**
+- Need to optimize the load avg to grant the access to 600 users in 30min

 # Credits